KevinReiff1/Rudimentary-Compiler/README.md

 # KR-CMPT-432-Compilers

-This repository contains a parser for a compiler written in C++.
+This repository contains a semantic analyzer for a compiler written in C++.
 The project includes a Makefile for compilation and a set of test files to verify its functionality.

 ## **Branch to Grade**
-The branch to grade is **`parser`**.
+The branch to grade is **`semantic_analyzer`**.

 ## **How to Run the Project**